GRVYDEV/Project-Lightspeed/README.md

 ## Roadmap

+I will be fleshing out the roadmap in the coming days.
+As of right now I want to get this to a point where it is as close to other live streaming services as possible.
+If there are any features that you want to see then feel free to suggest them!

 See the [open issues](https://github.com/GRVYDEV/Project-Lightspeed/issues) for a list of proposed features (and known issues).

+## Bugs

+I am very from perfect and there are bound to be bugs and things I've overlooked in the installation process.
+Please, add issues and feel free to reach out if anything is unclear.
+If this gets enough attention I can make a Discord server where I can more easily interact with people.

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)